 Overall Risk Factor

-Choosing your car insurance deductible is an important choice.
+Choosing your auto deductible is an important choice.
 Many factors should go into your decision.
 But, in the end, it truly comes down to how risky of a driver you are.

 You can consider your risk factor by asking some questions about yourself as a driver: